 What kind of music will I hear?

 We worship through music with modern styles, rich lyrics, and biblical roots.
 We utilize music that is relevant to the culture in which we live.

 What is provided for my children?

-Preschoolers and children have Kids Life at all weekend services.
+Preschoolers and children have Kids Life at our 9:15 AM & 11:00 AM weekend services.
 Kids Life is an action-packed, fun time where children learn about God through music, games, and activities.
 Children leave wanting to come back the next week.

 What is the weekend teaching like?

 Our weekend services are designed to connect people to Jesus and the Bible.
 Each element of music, drama, media, and teaching is designed to assist you in understanding how God relates to your life and how you can live based on Biblical teaching.
 You won't be thinking about how you've been preached at, but how you've been taught and inspired.

 When did FCC begin?